postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Metrics pushed to New Relic

-The following metrics and their values are pushed from Postman to New Relic.
+Postman pushes the following metrics and their values to New Relic.
 Run-level metrics are valid for the entire run (for example, the number of errors).
 Request-level metrics send data for each request in the collection used by the monitor.
 You can filter for each specific request using the dimensions passed along with the metric.

 | Metric | Description |
 |--------|--------|